‘Young And The Restless’ Spoilers For March 13 To 17: Drunk Hookups And Stalkers

 — Young and Restless (@YandR_CBS) March 10, 2017

 Billy (Jason Thompson) and Victoria (Amelia Heinle) seems to be having a good time with each other.
 However, Billy might do something that could change everything.
-Based on the latest The Young and the Restless spoilers, he will be making a big gamble, and this could make their relationship stronger or be the cause of their separation.
+Based on the latest The Young and the Restless spoilers, he will be making a big gamble and this could make their relationship stronger or be the cause of their separation.

 TODAY: Scott tells Kevin that Genoa City isn’t his home… pic.twitter.com/LFusyGkjBZ